-XML Extensible Markup Language
+XML eXtensible Markup Language

 XSD XML Schema Definition

 XSLT eXtensible Stylesheet Language Transformations

 General data product description

 NOTE: This information contains general information about the data product.

 Title: Marine Harbour Infrastructure

 Abstract: Marine Harbour Infrastructure (MHI) datasets describe the layout of port facilities and the availability of port services.
 MHI is intended to facilitate berth-to-berth navigation and voyage planning.
 MHI is intended to be a supplement to ENC, and therefore does not describe the geographic information in detail equal to an ENC.